-It's a first person RPG set in a huge open world known as Night City - the city will be split into six districts, each offering a different environment to explore.
+It's a first person RPG set in a huge open world known as Night City – a metropolis split into six districts, each offering a different environment to explore.
 During the demo we only saw a small part of one of them.

 Players can create their own character called V and embark on their journey to crawl up from the criminal underbelly.
 This is a dark game and though The Witcher series is mature, this takes it to a new level.

-As you'd expect, the game lets you augment your body using various bits of tech – illegal or otherwise – and you can use drugs to enhance your combat.
-Speaking of combat, weapons are wide ranging and seriously creative with smart guns and bullets as well as terrifying Mantis Blades for melee.
+As you'd expect, the game lets you augment your body using various bits of tech – illegal or otherwise – and you can use drugs to enhance your combat, or a kind of digital brain-hack called 'Braindance'.
+We know weapons are wide ranging and seriously creative, with smart guns and bullets as well as terrifying Mantis Blades for melee.

 There are no loading screens in Cyberpunk 2077 and the story and side quests are branching and numerous, and your choices genuinely impact the outcome.
 You can read more about how impressed were were by what we saw.

 Good news Steam fans: Cyberpunk 2077 will definitely be coming to the platform.
 At the Pareto Securities Gaming Seminar (via PCGamesN) the studio’s CEO Adam Kiciński gave a presentation in which he confirmed that the game would not be exclusive to GOG.
 There's been a lot of furore over the Metro Exodus being 'removed' from Steam and onto the Epic Games Store, but it looks like CD Projekt Red is steering clear of that minefield.